what is arithmetic mean and its importance

 3. 52.
 SOIL MICRO-ORGANISMS

-Example of how to calculate arithmetic mean
+Example of how to calculate the arithmetic mean

 Calculate the mean of the following marks scored by students in an economics examination: